 Income Statement

-Looking the trend of profitability for the two companies shows an increasing trend.
-Unlike for Under Amour that had a deep in the profits it realized the two companies show a promising future aspect of increasing profitability.
-Their expenses are increasing as we move over the others implying that efficiency will be a key determinant of the success of each company.
+Overall, both companies are showing consistent growth in sales so there no immediate red flags.
+Looking at the trend of profitability for the two companies shows an increasing trend for Hanesbrand, while Under Armour has lost its footing as of late due to restructuring costs, which is discussed further later in the report.
+Additionally, the cost of goods sold for both companies is increasing right along with the growth in sales, implying that efficiency will be a key determinant of the success of each company.

 Statement of cash flow

-Cash is ‘King’ and for any business to run there should be enough of it to cater for its current need of the item.
-The two companies have a strong reservation for the item and show a positive figure as far as they are concerned.
-Even though most of the cash is used to finance the operating activities not much of it is used in financing which shows that the two companies are strategic in the manner in which they seek extra money to finance their activities.
+Cash is ‘King’ and for any business to run there should be enough of it to provide ample liquidity to service short term obligations.
+The two companies have a strong cash reserves and show a positive figure as far as we are concerned.
+Even though most of the cash is used to finance the operating activities not much of it is used in financing which shows that the two companies are strategic in the way they seek extra money to finance their activities.
 Also, the cash from operating activities is more than the net income generated by both companies which a strong indicator that the quality of earning is good.

 Statement of Owners’ Equity

 There is a notable difference of the two companies when it comes to the owners’ equity statement of the two companies.
 While the shares of HanesBrand trade as ordinary shares those of Under Amour have two different classes (Penman, 2019).
 There is a class A and class C. The class A shares as described on the Company’s Investor Relations website are traded under the symbol, UAA and those of C, traded under the symbol UA.
 The company has not rolled out any dividend share as it is the case with the Hanesbrands.
 It has however, seen an increase in owners capital by posting increasing retained earnings across the years.
 As far as the Owners’ Equity statement is concerned the Hanesbrand has a better position as far as dividends and increase of shareholders value is concerned.
-Throughout the years the company has declared and paid out dividends to the shareholders.
+Throughout the years the company has declared and paid out dividends of $0.60 per share, which at the current price represents a 3.3% dividend yield.

 The identified risks addressed in the annual reports